 4.)
 Book Your Photographer!

 Shameless plug here - visit the Adventure Weddings page for info about adventurous wedding coverage!
 Your photo package will include planning assistance, an online gallery, high-res image files, a print release, and travel fees.
-All elopements at Ohiopyle are priced at $300 per hour.
-If you choose a weekday, there's a discount of $25 off per hour!
+All elopements at Ohiopyle are priced at $300 per hour (discounts after 5 hours), or if you choose Monday-Thursday, there's a discount of 15% off per hour!
 Fill out the contact form at the bottom of any page to inquire about availability and ask questions.

 5.)
 Choose Your Location